 18. Get your advertising right

 Know when to boost a post or run an ad.
-You can boost a post to make sure it reaches more news feed and you'll pay a fee determined by how many people engage with that post.
+You can boost a post to make sure it reaches more news feed.
+There will be a fee and the ROI will depend on how many people engage with that post.

 With Facebook ads, you can make them work towards different objectives such as video views, website visits or conversions.
 Think about what you want to achieve before going down either route.